simonmichael/hledger/hledger/hledger.m4.md

 In some cases hledger will adjust number formatting to improve their parseability (such as adding [trailing decimal marks](#trailing-decimal-marks) when needed).

-## Colour

-In terminal output, some commands can produce colour when the terminal supports it:

-- if the `--color/--colour` option is given a value of `yes` or `always` (or `no` or `never`), colour will (or will not) be used;
-- otherwise, if the `NO_COLOR` environment variable is set, colour will not be used;
-- otherwise, colour will be used if the output (terminal or file) supports it.

-## Box-drawing

-In terminal (text) output, to minimise the risk of display problems, table borders are drawn using only ascii characters by default.

-To see tables with prettier unicode box-drawing characters, add the `--pretty` flag.
-This will also show outer borders and inter-column borders.

 ## Paging